renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 note with strange, technical writing on it, and she might glean different insights from it based on which she decides to use.

-In the second case—the player is trying to do something that most people don’t need to learn to do, or do consciously at all—a check against some combination of aptitudes is usually the right idea.
+In the second case — the player is trying to do something that most people don’t need to learn to do, or do consciously at all — a check against some combination of aptitudes is usually the right idea.
 You can pick from the *sample checks* above, or make up your own.
 To pick the combination of aptitudes you want to use, think about the mental faculties (or